 – If recipients started opening the emails at different times of the day, the system adapted and began sending according to this newly exhibited behavior.

-This approach lead to a 7% increase in open rates and 13% increase in click-through rates.
+This approach leads to a 7% increase in open rates and a 13% increase in click-through rates.

 Another company called eBags also took this approach and they saw a 20% increase in click-through rates, 65% increase in conversion rates and 45% increase in average order value.